andrewsilva9/stardata_analysis/README.md

 ```
 This will give you the appropriate zstd library, required for TorchCraft (later versions seem to work to, but this library gave me a lot of trouble so I'm sticking to what is specified here by the authors).
 Also note that for me (on Ubuntu 16.04), this installed all of the `libzstd.*` files into `/usr/local/lib/` and not into `/usr/lib/`, so Python had trouble finding them.
 Maybe it was just weird virtualenv stuff, but if you find later that you can't import torchcraft because a zstd library can't be found, you might have to symlink or copy the `libzstd.*` files to `/usr/lib/`.

 Second, we need zeromq 4+.
 Mercifully, this one is easier.
-You can find the appropriate release here[https://github.com/zeromq/libzmq/releases/tag/v4.2.3], and again download the .tar.gz file. then run
+You can find the appropriate [release here](https://github.com/zeromq/libzmq/releases/tag/v4.2.3), and again download the .tar.gz file. then run
 ```
 tar -xzvf zeromq-4.2.3.tar.gz
 cd zeromq-4.2.3/